Step 1: Learn the calculation

 The formula to calculate a retirement is quite simple.

-Total Service Credit * Graded Multiplier * Average Monthly Salary = Monthly Benefit
+Total Service Credit * Graded Multiplier * Average Monthly Compensation = Monthly Benefit

 Use this simple tool to calculate a Straight Life Annuity option.
 This tool does not use any of your personal information.
-It gives you an idea of how the formula works and how the benefit changes as your age, salary, and service increase.
+It gives you an idea of how the formula works and how the benefit changes as your age, compensation, and service credit increase.
 Have some fun with it!

 When did you first start contributing to ASRS?|